zcash/zcash/.github/ISSUE_TEMPLATE.md

 Tell us what happens instead including any noticable error output (any messages displayed on-screen when e.g. a crash occurred)

 ### The version of Zcash you were using:
-Run `zcashd --version` to find out
+Run `animecoind --version` to find out

 ### Machine specs:
 - OS name + version: